lrnv/Copulas.jl/README.md

 - A `fit` method that would use MLE or itau/irho/other + fitting margins through Distributions.jl

 Complying with `Distributions.jl` standards by considering that a copula is, after all, a multivariate distribution (continuous in most of the cases), allows to use seemlessly the methods from `StatsPlots.jl` to plot things out, and everyhting else that is already implemented for the Distributions.jl stuff: maybe some other packages like MonteCarloMeasurements could use it directly ?
 Stan ?
 I do not know if it is based on Distributions.jl...

-For archimedean copulas,

-- Automatic transformation to get the radial_dist from phi and/or phi from the radial dist ?
-Maybe the archimedean copula implemntation could be centered on this `radial dist` concept: give the radial distribution and we compute everything else ourselves.

-Some goodness of fit tests ?
-Anything els that is not at parity with the `copula` R package ?

-A Vine implementation that beats the C++ equivalents ?

-Else ?